 Under this single city option, there are two possible structures - one with a single tier and one with a second tier of elected local boards.
 A single tier of representation consists of a mayor and up to 29 councillors.
 A second tier of represenation consists of a mayor with fewer councillors (up to 21) in the first tier and a second tier of up to eight local boards.
 The alternative would be the status quo.

 For more information and updates please go to www.regionalreform.org.nz

-This document is in PDF format and available for download or print from the link below:
+A copy of the Governance Reform Poll is available for download or print from the link below:

 The following documents give more background information to the local government reform:

 Reorganisation Application for a Wairarapa Unitary Authority - 21 May 2013 (PDF, 116 pages, 5Mb)